Minimalist Experiments for Midlife: Simple Shifts That Create Space

 Halve Your Decorations

-I used to have a rather big collection of seasonal home decor, now the only things I’ve kept are the cushion covers that I swap out every season alongside a couple of seasonal pieces.
-Since moving into our small 1-bed apartment in Bedfordshire November 2024, I tend to invest (IF NEEDED) in decor pieces I can use throughout the year and not just seasonally (apart from my pumpkins and Christmas decorations).
+I used to have a rather big collection of seasonal home decor, but now the only things I’ve kept are the cushion covers that I swap out every season, alongside a couple of seasonal pieces.
+Since moving into our small 1-bed apartment in Bedfordshire in November 2024, I tend to invest (IF NEEDED) in decor pieces I can use throughout the year and not just seasonally (apart from my pumpkins and Christmas decorations).

 Try a No-Buy Challenge

-For just one month, buy nothing but groceries and toiletries – basically the essentials.
-See if you find the experiment more difficult than you thought or easier than you thought – there are lessons to be learned either way.
+For just one month, buy nothing but groceries and toiletries, basically the essentials.
+See if you find the experiment more difficult than you thought or easier than you thought; there are lessons to be learned either way.

 Less Furniture